senzing-garage/sdk-components-ng/projects/sdk-components-ng/README.md

 To see an example of an electron app using the sdk components feel free to checkout the latest windows or mac builds from https://senzing.com/senzing-app/

 ## Dependencies
-these components are dependent on a [rest api gateway](https://github.com/Senzing/rest-api-server-java/) and [the rest-api-client-ng](https://github.com/Senzing/rest-api-client-ng/) [package](https://www.npmjs.com/package/@senzing/rest-api-client-ng).
+these components are dependent on a [rest api gateway](https://github.com/Senzing/rest-api-server-java/) OR [the rest-api-client-ng](https://github.com/Senzing/rest-api-client-ng/) [package](https://www.npmjs.com/package/@senzing/rest-api-client-ng).

 ### Installation
 #### REST Service Gateway